Norris Wright Cuney: Career

 Cuney's career rose with Galveston's growth as a port and progressive city.
 In 1870 he was appointed first sergeant-at-arms of the Texas Legislature.
 He befriended the Republican governor Edmund J. Davis.
-He was appointed as a state delegate to the 1872 national Republican convention and served in this role for the next two decades, attending every convention until 1892.
+He was appointed as a state delegate to the 1872 Republican National Convention and served in this role for the next two decades, attending every convention until 1892.

-In 1871 Cuney's interest in educational opportunities for blacks led to his appointment as one of the school directors for Galveston County.
+In 1871, Cuney's interest in educational opportunities for blacks led to his appointment as one of the school directors for Galveston County.
 The biracial Reconstruction-era legislature established a public school system in Texas for the first time, and the state was setting it up.
 Cuney worked to ensure that tax allocations guaranteed education for black students in the segregated system.

 Cuney was appointed head of the Galveston chapter of the Union League in 1871.
 As George T. Ruby left Texas politics, Cuney gained much of his clout without some of his negative associations.
 Ruby had been strongly connected to unpopular Reconstruction programs.
-In 1873 Cuney was appointed secretary of the Republican State Executive Committee.
+In 1873, Cuney was appointed secretary of the Republican State Executive Committee.
 That same year he presided over the Texas convention of black leaders in Brenham.

-In 1872 Cuney was appointed as the federal inspector of customs for the Port of Galveston and revenue inspector at Sabine Pass.
+In 1872, Cuney was appointed as the federal inspector of customs for the Port of Galveston and revenue inspector at Sabine Pass.
 Cuney became a popular figure in the community.
 As reform efforts in the city were pushed forward by the community's business leaders, including the Galveston Cotton Exchange garnering support for harbor improvements, Cuney was asked to participate.